-Stress and depression is not always bad.
-In small doses, it can assist you carry out under pressure and inspire you to do your best.
-However when you are running continuously in urgent situation mode, your mind and body pay the cost.
+Stress and depression are not always bad.
+In small doses, it can assist you to carry out under pressure and inspire you to do your best.
+However, when you are running continuously in urgent situation mode, your mind and body pay the cost.
 If you frequently find yourself overwhelmed and frazzled, it is time to take action to bring your nervous system back into balance.

 Stress is your body’s way of replying to any kind of threat or demand.
-When you sense danger whether it is imagined or real the defences of the body kick into high gear in a quick, mechanical process referred to as the fight-or-flight response or the stress response.
+When you sense danger whether it is imagined or real the defenses of the body kick into high gear in a quick, mechanical process referred to as the fight-or-flight response or the stress response.
 The stress response when work properly helps you stay alert, energetic, and focused.
-Stress can also assist you rise to meet challenges.
-However, too much stress can also have a negative impact on your health.
+Stress can also assist you to rise to meet challenges.
+However, too much stress can also hurt your health.

 Effects of chronic stress